julian-schn/sdi-notes/docs/exercises/12 journalctl.md

 - ``tail -f`` just watches a specific text log file
 - ``journalctl -f`` watches systemd’s central log system (includes all services, structured, searchable).

+TLDR: use `journalctl -f` to follow all systemd-managed logs live, or `journalctl -u service` for a specific unit.